WordPress/wordpress-playground/packages/docs/site/docs/01-start-here/01-index.md

 # WordPress Playground

 👋 Hi!
 Welcome to WordPress Playground documentation.
+Playground is an online tool to experiment and learn about WordPress – learn more in the [overview section](./02-overview.md).

 The documentation consists of two major sections:

--   [Overview] (./02-overview.md) - What is it and how it works?
 -   [Documentation](./01-index.md) – Concepts and guides.
 -   [API reference](/api) – All the APIs exposed by WordPress Playground.